wp-statistics/wp-statistics/readme.txt

 On screen statistics report a graphs are easily viewed through the admin interface.

-Lots of new features and bugfixes, please see the change log for a complete description of what's changed.

 This product includes GeoLite2 data created by MaxMind, available from http://www.maxmind.com.

 = Features =